-Economic and Commercial Development Detailed Actions Evaluation of Success Annual Budget Responsibility Implement the Economic Development Strategy Actions from the Economic Development Strategy implemented Operating Budget Manager City Economy Implement the Small Business Strategy Actions from the Small Business Strategy implemented Operating Budget Implement the Destination Management Plan Actions from the Destination Management Plan implemented Operating Budget Develop the SBS Attraction Strategy Actions from the strategy implemented \$100,000 Develop the Light Horse Park Community Activation Program Community Activation Program implemented \$75,000 Develop the Animal Shelter and Dog Parks Masterplan Delivery of Masterplan \$475,000 Commence investigation to redevelop two Council carparks in the Liverpool CBD Investigation completedDevelopment partner secured Capital Budget Senior Manager Commercial Development Deliver on the land acquisition program with focus on the prioritised detention basin and open space sites The number of offers made and number and value of acquisitions completed Section 7.11 Contributions Manager Property Progression of Edmondson Road widening acquisitions The number offers made and number and value of acquisitions completed Funded by NSW Department of Planning and Environment Progression of land acquisitions associated with Governor Macquarie Drive upgrade and road widening (Stage 1) The number of offers made and the number and value of the acquisitions completed Funded by Transport for NSW Manage Crown Land tenancies Management and completion of leases in accordance with the Crown Land Management Act 2016 Operating Budget Assess Land Acquisition Hardship claims Compulsory acquisition Section 7.11 Contributions
+Economic and Commercial Development Detailed Actions Evaluation of Success Annual Budget Responsibility Implement the Economic Development Strategy Actions from the Economic Development Strategy implemented Operating Budget Manager City Economy Implement the Small Business Strategy Actions from the Small Business Strategy implemented Operating Budget Implement the Destination Management Plan Actions from the Destination Management Plan implemented Operating Budget Develop the SBS Attraction Strategy Actions from the strategy implemented \$100,000 Develop the Light Horse Park Community Activation Program Community Activation Program implemented \$75,000 Develop the Animal Shelter and Dog Parks Masterplan Delivery of Masterplan \$475,000 Project manage completion of the construction and commissioning of Liverpool Civic Place Complete construction within approved budget \$195.5 million Director City Futures Deliver on the land acquisition program with focus on the prioritised detention basin and open space sites The number of offers made and number and value of acquisitions completed Section 7.11 Contributions Manager Property Progression of Edmondson Road widening acquisitions The number offers made and number and value of acquisitions completed Funded by NSW Department of Planning and Environment Progression of land acquisitions associated with Governor Macquarie Drive upgrade and road widening (Stage 1) The number of offers made and the number and value of the acquisitions completed Funded by Transport for NSW Manage Crown Land tenancies Management and completion of leases in accordance with the Crown Land Management Act 2016 Operating Budget Assess Land Acquisition Hardship claims Compulsory acquisition Section 7.11 Contributions

-Liverpool Civic Place, located at 52 Scott Street, Liverpool, is a proposed mixed-use development which will incorporate Council offices, Council chambers, library, childcare and commercial office space.
+Liverpool Civic Place, located at 52 Scott Street, Liverpool, is a proposed mixed-use development which will incorporate Council offices, Council chambers, Library, Childcare and commercial office space.
 Liverpool Civic Place has been identified as a key site, anchoring, and providing the catalyst for further development at the southern end of Liverpool CBD.
 Once completed it will activate and develop vibrant places that attract residents, visitors and workers to Liverpool.